lumifyio/lumify-data/docs/lumify-storm-topology.md

 1. Create and publish data to required queue topics:
 `$ /opt/kafka-clear.sh`

-The required topics are: text, video, and image
+The required topics are: term, video, artifactHighlight, processedVideo, and structuredData

 ## Create the Ontology
 `$ bin/080_Ontology.sh`